Banana slug: Reproduction

 Banana slugs are hermaphroditic, possessing both male and female reproductive organs.
 This feature allows them to mate as either sex or even fertilize themselves.
 The versatile slime also plays a role in their mating rituals.
 During the mating phase, banana slugs release pheromones through their adhesive trails to attract potential partners.
 Due to a slug's ability for self-fertilization, there is a high degree of homozygosity.
 Notably, their courtship process can be quite robust and, in certain species, may culminate in apophallation.
 During the mating ritual between two slugs, they both engage in a dance-like action where they will circle each other, occasionally lunging, nipping, and tail whipping.
 University of California, Santa Cruz research associate Janet Leonard notes that apophallation occurs some time after copulation, and the process of chewing takes around 45 minutes, but can take longer.
 After mating, the slugs separate and seek a sheltered location to lay their eggs.
 An impregnated slug will typically lay a range of 3 to 50 eggs in a small crevice.
 These eggs will typically hatch within a month or two, and the young slugs will mature over several months.
-Their offspring will typically contain a pale white hue and as they grow acquire their distinct yellow color.
+Their offspring will typically have a pale white hue and as they grow acquire their distinct yellow color.